AlexBossov/AlexBossov/README.md

-- 🌱 I’m currently learning ** Java backend stack **
+- 🌱 I’m currently learning ** Java backend stack and vue.js **
-- 🤔 I’m looking for internship
+- 🤔 I’m looking for job
 - ⚡ Fun fact: food and music are reasons for life

 **Languages and Tools:**